What jobs can you do with an electronic engineering degree?

 Electronic engineering graduates are often welcome to apply for technical roles in the IT industry.
 Don't assume that only computer scientists or software engineers are sought.

-Non-engineering jobs for electronic engineering graduates
+Non-engineering jobs for electronic engineering students

 If you’re keen to explore career paths outside engineering, start by reading What can I do with an engineering degree, apart from being an engineer?.
 You can remain in the engineering industry but take on a more commercial role.
 Most engineering employers recruit graduates for roles in HR, finance and supply chain, to name just a few.